marsdrums/test-tutorial/visual-quality/index.md

 ## Ambient occlusion

 Ambient occlusion is a method for rendering indirect illumination based on a series of simplifications of the rendering equation.
-Let's assume that every point in our scene is receiving the same amount of light everywhere and that there are no emissive objects; the rendering equation simplifies to:
+Let's assume that every point in our scene is receiving the same amount of light everywhere, that there are no emissive objects, and that we ignore the materials' BRDFs; the rendering equation simplifies to:

 $L_o(\mathbf{x}) = \int_{H^{2}} L_{ambient} \cos(\theta) d\omega_i$